 At Slaten Law, P.C., we are committed to helping the practice of law adapt to client needs and expectations.
 Our firm includes trained mediators, arbitrators and collaborative law attorneys, as well as lawyers who are experienced at representing individual parties in these proceedings.

-Guiding Businesses and Individuals Nationwide Through ADR Proceedings
+Helping Businesses And Individuals Nationwide Navigate ADR Proceedings

 Alternative dispute resolution (ADR) proceedings are designed to help parties to legal disputes minimize the expense of resolving those disputes and, where desirable, preserve ongoing business and personal relationships.
 The following are the most common types of ADR: